Anoop01234/Go-Travel/README.md

 ## How to run the server on your local machine:
-- clone the repository in your local machine
+- Clone the repository in your local machine
 - Open project in a code editor (Visual studio code, atom, pycharm, etc)
 - Open terminal and run command "pip install -r requirements.txt"
 - Activate the virtual environment